 MIT's preeminence in entrepreneurship is rooted in its founding.
 As one of the first land-grant colleges, the Institute was designed to deliver a practical education rather than to focus on the classical education that was provided by many private universities of that era.
 This emphasis on practice is infused into the entrepreneurship curriculum and programming, which emphasizes learning by doing.
-Over the course of the 2016-2017 academic year, more than 60 entrepreneurship courses were offered, as well as not-for-credit boot camps over the Independent Activities Period, and the summer MIT delta v accelerator program, formerly known as the MIT Global Skills Accelerator program.
+Over the course of the 2017-2018 academic year, more than 60 entrepreneurship courses were offered, as well as not-for-credit boot camps during the Independent Activities Period and the MIT delta v accelerator program in the summer.

-There are more than 80 resources dedicated to fostering entrepreneurship and innovation at MIT, including:
+There are more than 85 resources dedicated to fostering entrepreneurship and innovation at MIT.
+These are just a few:

-- The Bernard M. Gordon-MIT Engineering Leadership Program promotes leadership and communications skills among undergraduate engineers. - The Deshpande Center for Technological Innovation funds innovative faculty research and supports faculty in technology commercialization. - DesignX is an entrepreneurial accelerator for endeavors from the School of Architecture and Planning that aims to transform cities and the built environment. - The Legatum Center for Development and Entrepreneurship supports MIT students creating ventures focused on solving challenges in developing economies. - The Lemelson-MIT Program promotes invention at MIT, in particular among students, through the Lemelson-MIT National Collegiate Student Prize Competition. - The Martin Trust Center for MIT Entrepreneurship supports students with an entrepreneurship curriculum, programming, coaching and mentoring from entrepreneurs in residence, and connections to the MIT and broader entrepreneurial communities. - The MIT Enterprise Forum, part of Technology Review, produces programs and events through its worldwide network of chapters for technology entrepreneurs and the communities where they reside. - The MIT Innovation Initiative combines opportunities for hands-on innovation and entrepreneurship education, building a dynamic innovation infrastructure across campus and fostering a connected community of innovation science researchers focused on global relevance and impact.
+- The Bernard M. Gordon-MIT Engineering Leadership Program promotes leadership and communications skills among undergraduate engineers. - The Deshpande Center for Technological Innovation funds innovative faculty research and supports faculty in technology commercialization. - designX is an entrepreneurial accelerator for endeavors from the School of Architecture and Planning that aims to transform cities and the built environment. - The Legatum Center for Development and Entrepreneurship supports MIT students creating ventures focused on solving challenges in developing economies. - The Lemelson-MIT Program promotes invention at MIT, in particular among students, through the Lemelson-MIT National Collegiate Student Prize Competition. - The Martin Trust Center for MIT Entrepreneurship supports students with an entrepreneurship curriculum, programming, coaching and mentoring from entrepreneurs in residence, and connections to the MIT and broader entrepreneurial communities. - MIT D-Lab works with people around the world to develop and advance collaborative approaches and practical solutions to global poverty challenges through interdisciplinary courses, research in collaboration with global partners, technology development, and community initiatives.

-- The MIT Sandbox Innovation Fund Program provides selected teams of MIT student innovators up to \$25,000 in seed funding, tailored educational opportunities, advising and mentoring, and access to materials and makerspace resources. - The MIT Startup Exchange is a web community for the MIT innovation ecosystem composed of MIT Industrial Liaison Program members, MITconnected startups, and employees and alumni with active startup engagements. - The Samuel Tak Lee MIT Real Estate Entrepreneurship Lab aims to create a new generation of socially responsible entrepreneurs and academics in the fields of architecture, planning, and real estate through faculty funding, graduate fellowships, online courses, programs, and more. - The Technology Licensing Office assists MIT inventors in protecting their technology and in licensing that technology to startups and to existing companies. - The Venture Mentoring Service matches student, faculty, staff, and alumni entrepreneurs with talented mentors.
+- MIT IDEAS Global Challenge is an annual, campus-wide social innovation competition run by the Priscilla King Gray Public Service Center.
+The program enables students to work closely with community partners to tackle quality-oflife issues for people around the world. - The MIT Innovation Initiative combines opportunities for hands-on innovation and entrepreneurship education, building a dynamic innovation infrastructure across the campus. - The MIT Sandbox Innovation Fund Program provides selected teams of MIT student innovators up to \$25,000 in seed funding, tailored educational opportunities, advising and mentoring, and access to materials and makerspace resources. - The MIT Startup Exchange is a web community for the MIT innovation ecosystem composed of MIT Industrial Liaison Program members, MITconnected startups, and employees and alumni with active startup engagements. - The Technology Licensing Office assists MIT inventors in protecting their technology and in licensing that technology to startups and to existing companies. - The Venture Mentoring Service matches student, faculty, staff, and alumni entrepreneurs with talented mentors.